-It will be convenient in the remainder of the paper to talk about real vector spaces $\mathbb{R}^N$, which we think of as containing $\mathbb{Z}^N$, in particular the KTGS cone $\mathscr{C}_\mathscr{T}$, as a subset.
+It will be convenient in the remainder of the paper to talk about real vector spaces $\mathbb{R}^N$, which we think of as containing $\mathbb{Z}^N$, in particular the KTGS cone $\mathcal{C}_\mathcal{T}$, as a subset.

-In this sub-subsection, for the triangulated ideal square $(\Box, \mathscr{T})$ we define a linear isomorphism $\theta_\mathscr{T}$ of real 12-dimensional vector spaces, which is used in the proof of Theorem \ref{theorem:basis} and in \S \ref{section:ssq}.
+In this sub-subsection, for the triangulated ideal square $(\Box, \mathcal{T})$ we define a linear isomorphism $\theta_\mathcal{T}$ of real 12-dimensional vector spaces, which is mentioned in the proof of Theorem \ref{theorem:basis} and used in Section \ref{section:ssq}.
 Here, 12 is the number of tropical coordinates for the square.
-Note that the triangulated square has 18 rhombi $\left\{ \beta_i \right\}_{i=1,2,\dots,18}$, as displayed in Figure \ref{fig:tropical-X-coords} below in \S \ref{section:ssq}.
+Note that the triangulated square has 18 rhombi $\{ \beta_i \}_{i=1,2,\dots,18}$, as displayed in Figure \ref{fig:tropical-X-coords} in Section \ref{section:ssq}.

-\begin{defn} Let $(\Box, \mathscr{T})$ be the triangulated square, whose coordinates are labeled as in the left hand side of Figure \ref{figure:flip}.
+\begin{definition} Let $(\Box, \mathcal{T})$ be the triangulated square, whose coordinates are labeled as in the left hand side of Figure \ref{figure:flip}.
 Define a linear map

 by the formula